 One of the first things that comes to mind when I think of October is pumpkins!
 I'm sure your family has a tradition of picking out pumpkins and carving them as a family.
 I see the pictures all over social media this time of year.
-In our six years of marriage, we've never decorated pumpkins together and only one or two years have we gotten pumpkins to add to the fall decor on our porch.
-How sad is that?
-I'm determined to change that this year.
+We’ve loved getting pumpkins with our kiddos the last couple of years, and putting fun faces on them with a decorating kit we found a few years back.

 When I envision a pumpkin patch date night, I remember just how much I love the fall season, even if I'm not too excited about Halloween and scary things.
 Stop by one of the pumpkin patches in Davis County (listed below) and support our local farmers.
 After you've picked your pumpkins, head home and have fun carving unique designs or funny faces.
 Then sit down together on the porch to drink hot chocolate while you watch your jack-o-lanterns glow.

 We visited Cross E Ranch for the first time a couple of years ago and I'm always eager to go back each year.
 This year, I'm hoping for a date night to enjoy some food from their concession stand, wander through the corn maze and maybe pick out a pumpkin or two.
 Click here for pictures and details about the pumpkins that are available for purchase at Cross E Ranch.
 And seriously, plan a visit today, you won't regret it!

 I took my toddler on a mommy and me date to walk through the hay maze, wander through the pumpkins and pick some of our own a couple of years ago.
 We had a lot of fun and they had some great pumpkins to pick from.
 Their little carts are fun and perfect for filling with pumpkins.
 We took both kids with us last year and we’re planning a family night to pick out pumpkins and play at the farm this year and we can’t wait!